 Video in display ads for conversion feature video assets in dynamic product recommendation ads to drive customer acquisition and sales while maximizing the reach of video content.
 These ads are delivered to new and existing customers who recently browsed your website.

-Online video advertising is one of the solutions that marketers must invest in this year to be ready for the future of advertising.
-For more insights and strategies to help you prepare for the future, download the Shopper Story 2022 report.
+OLV ads are one of the solutions that marketers must invest in this year to be ready for the future of advertising.
+Is your video advertising strategy ready?

 1Limelight’s State of Online Video 2020, Global, n=5,000; responses from consumers who watch one hour or more of online video content each week.